A martingale analysis of first passage times of time-dependent Wiener diffusion models: Numerical examples

-One potential application of these analyses is to describe situations in which evidence accumulation changes dynamically with the decision-maker's changing focus of attention.
-For instance, Krajbich and colleagues (2010) have shown that the process of weighing two value-based options (e.g., foods) can be modeled with a DDM in which drift rates vary during the decision process based on the option being attended to at any given moment.
-We consider such a case using a $30$-stage DDM in which the drift rates $1$ and $-0.75$ alternate (i.e., $a_1=1$, $a_2=-0.75$, $a_3=1$, $\ldots$) to capture a situation in which the decision maker's attention alternates between two options, one of which has greater perceived value (higher drift rate) than the other.
-Let $t_1=0$ and the remaining $29$ stage initiation times be randomly and uniformly selected between $(0,10)$.
-Assume $x_0 =0$, $z=2$, and let the diffusion rate be stationary and equal to unity.
-The unconditional and conditional FPT distributions in this scenario obtained using the analytic expressions and using Monte-Carlo simulations are shown in~Figure~\ref{fig:Krajbich}.
+In this example, the sign of the drift rate changes from stage to stage.
+This may be used to describe situations in which evidence accumulation changes dynamically with the decision-maker's focus of attention.
+For instance, \cite{IK-CA-AR:10} have shown that the process of weighing two value-based options (e.g., foods) can be modeled with a process in which drift rates vary based on the option being attended at any given moment.
+We consider such a case using a $30$-stage {\sfr model} in which the drift rates $1$ and $-0.75$ alternate (i.e., $\mu_1=1$, $\mu_2=-0.75$, $\mu_3=1$, $\ldots$) to capture a situation in which the decision maker's attention alternates between two options, one of which has greater perceived value (higher drift rate) than the other.
+Let $t_0=0$ and the remaining $29$ stage initiation times be a fixed realization of $29$ uniformly sampled points between $0$ and $10$.
+Assume $x_0 =0$, $\zeta=2$, and let the diffusion rate be stationary and equal to unity ($\sigma_i = 1$).
+The unconditional and conditional FPT distributions in this scenario obtained using both the analytic expressions (solid lines) and Monte-Carlo simulations (dotted lines) are shown in~Figure~\ref{fig:Krajbich}. {Note that the analytic expressions match closely with quantities computed using Monte-Carlo simulations.}